decatetsu/webpack5-starter/README.md

 # webpack5-starter
-Why this boilerplate is better then others?
+Why this boilerplate is better than others?
 I don't know, I just like it and built for personal use.

 ## What's included
 - Dedicated dev and prod configurations